raiden-network/raiden/docs/adr/0012-token-swaps.rst

 Compared to the other use cases, this brings additional problems, since the PFS will not be able to find routes outside of Ethereum and we will have to coordinate with non-Raiden clients.
-As a consquence, this should be left out of the initial implementation.
+As a consequence, this should be left out of the initial implementation.
 But we should keep it in mind, so that we don’t accidentally make it harder to add support for this in a later step.